prehr/Automated_Lamp_AWS/README.md

 ### Future Improvements
 - Implement some form of monitoring; i.e cloudwatch alerts, prometheus.
 - CF improvements - health checks, conditionals for multiregion support.
-- Secuirty improvements, maybe a WAF for implementing rules/limits.
+- Security improvements, maybe a WAF for implementing rules/limits.
 - Better CI/CD (CodeDeploy, Jenkins) for the apache configs and php site code.
 - Better cleanup on failures; if the github workflow fails stacks will remain created.